void-linux/void-docs/src/config/graphical-session/wayland.md

 #### Web browsers

 Mozilla Firefox ships with a Wayland backend which is disabled by default.
-Launching Firefox with `MOZ_ENABLE_WAYLAND=1` is required to enable it.
+To enable the Wayland backend, either set the environment variable `MOZ_ENABLE_WAYLAND=1` before running `firefox` or use the provided `firefox-wayland` script.

 The Midori browser, which has a GTK+ interface, should also work on Wayland.